 How difficult is the hike?

 You will be on the glacier approximately 2.5 to 3 hours and walk around 2 miles (3.2 km).
 The tour requires walking on a slippery uneven surface.
 The guides at the glacier will provide micro-spikes for more secure footing.
 These spikes stretch to fit over your boots.
 You will be walking and stopping to listen to the guides.

 What's the weather like?
 What should I wear?

 Winter temperatures can range from -30 to 35 F (-34 to 2 C).
 Dress in layers.
 A good parka with a hood, snow pants (insulated, water-resistant pants), gloves and a hat are a must.
 A face cover, such as a neck gaiter, scarf or balaclava are also good to have.
 You can borrow additional outer wear, but boots are not available to borrow.
 Wear warm, water-proof boots and winter socks (preferably not cotton).
 Dress in layers - always bring more layers than fewer.
 There is plenty of room for back packs and you can always leave things in the van when you go out onto the ice.
 See our Summer glacier hike page for suggestions on what to wear in summer.

 What kind of shoes should I wear?

-We recommend light hiking boots for maximum comfort.
-Tennis shoes/sneakers are also OK in summer.
+We recommend warm, water-proof boots maximum comfort.
+We do NOT recommend tennis shoes/sneakers or other street shoes.
 You will be outfitted with microspikes that slip over your shoes so no heels, please!
 Absolutely no flip flops or sandals.

 Is there are age requirement for the glacier hike?

-Children must be 8 years of age to participate.
+We recommend children be at least 8 years of age 8 years of age to participate.
 A parent or guardian will need to sign the child’s liability release.